e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 In private settings, I put my role in jeopardy for Golden Geese to have a chance to show their skills.
 Ultimately, they delivered and my judgement was acknowledged, but I always remind everyone that I did nothing, they did the work.

-I've coached Golden Geese directly to provide them perspective and data behind their capabilities (acknowledgement & sense of normality), while at the same time helped them develop self awareness about their effort to protect against burn out (self preservation).
+I've coached Golden Geese directly to provide them perspective and data behind their capabilities (acknowledgement & sense of normality), while at the same time helped them develop self awareness about their effort to protect against burn out (self-preservation).
 I've crafted step by step plans and stayed in the shadow for them to reclaim the recognition of their effort.
 I've pick up the battles behind closed doors to defend their reputations, skills and positions.

 I think you can see where I am going.
 I'm not about to promote something I don't do.